Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Analogue-Photography/Analogue-Photos/Pressed-Flower-Negatives.md

     <figcaption>Pressed lily petals and flowers in a Ziplock bag.</figcaption>
 </figure>

 In this project, I explored how physical negatives can be used creatively to form unique photographic designs.
-I have many pressed flowers from about 15 years ago, and their semi-transparency made them excellent options for darkroom experimentation.
+I have many [Pressed Flowers](#blog/Other/Preparing-&-Pressing-Flowers).md from about 15 years ago, and their semi-transparency made them excellent options for darkroom experimentation.
 </div>

 ## Tools & Materials :